-Chadwick began his career at Classic Graphics as an entry level, help position.
+Chadwick began his career at Classic Graphics in an entry-level, help position.
 It wasn’t long before Jeff Chadwick took charge and sold his very first surplus printing press.
 His boss, Bill Gardner immediately saw the potential in his employee and promoted Chadwick to a sales position.
-Chadwick was happy to jump on board, especially since this was a commision based career.
-Being in the production department, Jeff Chadwick was able to reach the highest amount of commision earnings that his profession allowed.
+Chadwick was happy to jump on board, especially since this was a commission-based career.
+Being in the production department, Jeff Chadwick was able to reach the highest amount of commission earnings that his profession allowed.
 He was a very determined individual, to say the least.

 He then went on to define his own sales aspects and characteristics revealing, “Enthusiasm.
 Persistence.
 Pride.
 Personal pride.
 I have Classic Graphics posters on my walls at home.
 I love being around my peers so I can tell them who I work for.
 I find my best sales asset is my ability to help the customer select things that will work.
 I rely heavily on my product knowledge.”

 Since Jones has been there, Carolina Asphalt has seen tremendous results and Jones himself is expected to beat the company’s record in sales.
-It is clear that this kind of sales strategy is key for positive revenue in businesses.
+It is clear that this kind of sales strategy is key for generating a positive brand reputation for businesses.